taocpp/PEGTL/doc/Parse-Tree.md

 # Parse Tree

-## Introduction

-The PEGTL supports building a [parse tree](https://en.wikipedia.org/wiki/Parse_tree) / [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) by including the following header:
+The PEGTL provides facilities for building a [parse tree](https://en.wikipedia.org/wiki/Parse_tree) / [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) in the header

 ```c++
 #include <tao/pegtl/contrib/parse_tree.hpp>
 ```

-It provides

-* The basic infrastructure to build a parse tree.
+It provides the basic infrastructure to build a parse tree and:

-* Builds a full parse tree by default.
+* Builds a full parse tree (one node for each matched rule) by default.
-* A default node class to hold parse tree information.
+* Includes a default node class to hold parse tree information.
-* Supports custom node classes.
+* Supports custom node classes to contain additional information.
-* Supports a selector class template to choose which nodes will be stored in the parse tree.
+* Supports a selector class template to choose which nodes to store in the parse tree.
-* Each selector specialization for a node may have an optional transformation method which allows modifying the current node (including its child nodes).
+* Supports a transform method in the selector specialization for custom modifications of the tree.

 > The parse tree / AST part of the PEGTL is currently in active development and serves as a prove-of-concept, expect changes at any time.
 Try it out, experiment with it, and most importantly let us know what you think of it.
 We need **your** feedback!

 ## Full Parse Tree

-If you want to get a full parse tree, you call the `tao::pegtl::parse_tree::parse()`-method with only your grammar and an input:
+To obtain a full parse tree, call the `tao::pegtl::parse_tree::parse()`-method with a grammar and an input:

 ```c++
 auto root = tao::pegtl::parse_tree::parse< my_grammar >( in );